authgear/authgear-server/docs/specs/saml.md

 - `saml.signing`: Required.
 Configurations of signing behvaiors.
 MUST be an object with the following fields:
   - `key_id`: Required.
 A string which points to a signing key secret inside the `saml.idp.signing` secret.
 See the below [Secrets] section for details.
   - `signature_method`: Optional.
 An enum which specifies the signing algorithm used to generate the signature.
 The only supported value is `RSAwithSHA256`.
 If not provided, it defaults to `RSAwithSHA256`.
 For details, see [xmldsig](https://www.w3.org/TR/xmldsig-core1/#sec-SignatureAlg).
   - `digest_method`: Optional.
 An enum which specifies the digest method used.
-The supported values are `SHA1` and `SHA256`.
+The only supported value is `SHA256`.
 If not provided, it defaults to `SHA256`.
 For details, see [xmldsig](https://www.w3.org/TR/xmldsig-core1/#sec-MessageDigests).

 ### <a id="6_2"></a> Secrets